kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 ### Step 5: Configure advanced settings

-You can set a policy for node scheduling and add metadata in this section.
+You can set a policy for node scheduling and add StatefulSet metadata in this section.
 When you finish, click **Create** to complete the whole process of creating a StatefulSet.

 - **Select Nodes**